CYannSir/Archieve-Platform/README.md

-# Archieve-Platform
+# Archive-Platform
-This is a project about graduate archieve.
+This is a project about graduate archive.